-This timer checks mail boxes for e-mails and forwards instances if there are any e-mails which have to be answered in order for further instances to be generated.
+This timer checks mail boxes for e-mails and forwards instances if there are any e-mails which have to be answered to generate further instances.
 The timer has to be used in combination with a VariableDecisionHandler at a node if a decision has to be made after receiving a signal.
-The sender will be assigned as an actor to all tasks of the current node once the signal has been transmitted successfully.
-Additionally, all incoming e-mails will be attached to activities as a note, so long as they are able to be correlated to a given activity.
-RegExp will be used to select a part of a successful e-mail, which will be brought into the process as a variable (with the name given Nodename-answer_successful).
+The sender will be assigned as an actor to all tasks of the current node if the signal has been transmitted successfully.
+All incoming e-mails will be attached as a notice to a corresponding activity if they can be related to this activity.
+RegExp will be used to select a number of successful e-mails as part of a variable (with the name given Nodename-answer_successful).